IC7400A/Nethunter-relese-miatoll/README.md

 # Nethunter-relese-miatoll
-Kali nethunter release along with its kernel for lineage os 21
+Kali nethunter release along with its kernel for miatoll